swara731/Poem-Generator/README.md

 💮Poem is generated when added information such as favourite activity and favourite place

 ### More about this project:
-This project is created to learn more about javascript. <br>
+This project is created to learn more about html, css and javascript. <br>
 Original project by scrimba tutorial provided.

 ## Interface